Naincy1999/netflix-gpt/README.md

 -Created redux store with userslice
 -Implemented Sign out
 -Update Profile(name, photo)
+-BugFix: Sign up user displayName and profile picture update
+-BugFix: If the user is not logged in Redirect/ browse to Login Page and Vice-versa.
+-Unsubscribe to onAuthStateChanged callback
+-Put hardcoded values to the constants file.
+-Register on TMDB API & create an app & get aaccess token -Get data from TMDB now playing movies list API from the documentation -custom hook from nowPlayingMovies
+-updated store by adding movieSlice and adding movie data to it.
+-planing for MainContainer & secondaryContainer
+-fetch data for trailer video
+-Update store with trailer video data
+-embedded the youtube video and make it autoplay and mute -added tailwind css to malke main cobtainer look awesome

-#Features
+- #Features
   _Not Logged In_
   sign in/ sign out page
   _Browse Page_(after authentication)
   --Header
   --Main Movie
   ---Trailer in bg
   ---Tile, description, play button
   --Movie Suggestion
   ---Movie Lists \* N
   --Netflix GPT
   ---Search Bar
   --Movie Suggestions